JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 # <h1 align = "center">Interferometry Analysis - Gas-Jet </h1>
 <p align="justify">
-  The interferometric technique is an important tool for analysis and diagnosis in astronomy, spectroscopy, metrology, plasma physics, particle physics, and other areas.
-In Laser Wakefield Acceleration (LWFA) studies, knowing the density distribution of the gas target is crucial to understand the phenomena involved in the particle acceleration process.
-  This Python algorithm was developed to recover the accumulated phase across the neutral gas target as well as estimate its density distribution.
+  The Interferometric techniques are important tools for analysis and diagnosis in astronomy, spectroscopy, metrology, plasma physics, particle physics, and other areas, frequently applied to quantify changes in the refractive index of a material or a medium.
+For example, knowing the density distribution of a gas target is crucial to understand laser plasmas interactions and processes.
+This software was developed in Python to developed to recover the accumulated optical phase across a neutral gas target, as well as estimate the target density distribution.
 </p>

 <p align="center">